elastic/elasticsearch-lang-mvel/README.md

-MVEL lang Plugin for Elasticsearch
+MVEL lang Plugin for Elasticsearch (DEPRECATED)
 ==================================

+> MVEL does not work correctly with Java8.
+This plugin will only be maintained until Elasticsearch 2.0.0.

 The MVEL language plugin allows to have [`mvel`](http://mvel.codehaus.org/) as the language of scripts to execute.